antronerds/r2-tutorials/docs/Adapting_R2.md

     only datasets which have a corresponding personalized track are represented in the pulldown menu.
 Click the "Copy/delete/rename/export Tracks" button.
-Here select the personal track , "export" operation and r2\_track at "export as" .
+Here select the personal track , "export" operation and r2\_track at "export as".
 Click execute" and download link with the track name can be loaded by clicking the right mouse button.